0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #16	Provide the date and time when the attacker clicked send (submitted) the malicious email?

-so for this question i used Magnet AXIOM Examine to search if there is any malicious mail first. then i went to Email then Outlook Emails then i found this Email. which looks interesting !.
+So for this question, I used Magnet AXIOM Examine to search if there was any malicious mail first.
+Then I went to Email, Outlook Emails.
+Then I found this Email.
+Which looks interesting !.

 [![29](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/29.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/29.PNG)

-so let's try to find first if this Email Attachment is malicoius or not. then we can go to `\Users\labib\Documents\Outlook Files\Outlook.pst` and we can use 4n6 Outlook Forensics Wizard to get the attachment from Outlook.pst file and after submitting it to virus total we can see that it's the malicious email.
+So let's try to find out whether this Email Attachment is malicious.
+Then we can go to `\Users\labib\Documents\Outlook Files\Outlook.pst`, and we can use 4n6 Outlook Forensics Wizard to get the attachment from Outlook.pst file, and after submitting it to virus total, we can see that it's the malicious email.

 [![30](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/30.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/30.PNG)

-then we need to know date and time when the attacker send the malicious email so if we select the message and go to message properties then we will see PidTagClientSubmitTime Canonical Property which Contains the date and time the message sender submitted a message.
+Then we need to know the date and time when the attacker sent the malicious email, so if we select the message and go to message properties, we will see PidTagClientSubmitTime Canonical Property which Contains the date and time the message sender submitted a message.

 [![31](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/31.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/31.PNG)